Cais/opus-primus/readme.txt

 The license for this software can also likely be found here: http://www.gnu.org/licenses/gpl-2.0.html

+Note: Opus Primus file Copyright years start with the first year of use and are amended with subsequent years based on file modification as the case may be.

 == Licenses ==
 All items are licensed under the GNU General Public License v2; or, as the case